pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     - :rfc:`2217` flow control between client and server (objects internal buffer may eat all your memory when never read).
+    - No authentication support (servers may not prompt for a password etc.)
+    - No encryption.

+    Due to lack of authentication and encryption it is not suitable to use this client for connections across the internet and should only be used in controlled environments.

     .. versionadded:: 2.5

 .. seealso::

    :rfc:`2217` - Telnet Com Port Control Option

 Exceptions